microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

     - [ ] Third and fourth days to analyze the results and write-down the recommendations
     - [ ] Fifth day to present the results to everyone and agree on the next steps

-## Select the type of Assessment you need
+## Select the type of Assessment you want to do

 There are two ways of running the assessment: